Cotswold Canals Restoration - Phase 1b

 M5 River Frome Underpass & New Canal Channel

-To prevent the huge expense and disruption of constructing a purpose-built canal bridge across the M5, one solution is to use the existing River Frome underpass.
+To prevent the huge expense and disruption of constructing a purpose-built canal bridge across the M5, the preferred solution here is to use the existing River Frome underpass.

-A new concrete canal channel would be added alongside the river, as well as a new towpath.
+A new concrete canal channel would be added alongside the river.
 As will be seen from the illustration below, the level of the canal would be lower than the normal river level, to achieve the required headroom.

-A consequence of this approach is that during times of flooding, the canal channel would be unusable.
+A consequence of this solution is that during significant flood events the canal channel would be unusable.

-A new lock would be required just east of the M5 in order to lower the level of the canal to provide sufficient headroom (>2.4m / 8ft) through the M5 River Frome underpass.
+A new lock would be required east of the M5 near Westfield Lock to lower the level of the canal to provide sufficient headroom through the River Frome M5 underpass.

 Westfield Bridge and Lock